-- For the last minute or two, stir the marinade from the bag into the beef and heat til its hot and bubbling. (this will reduce it slightly which is good)
+- For the last minute or two, stir a little of the marinade from the bag into the beef and heat til its hot and bubbling.
+(This will reduce it which is what you want)

-- Serve NOW including scraping out any caramelized marinade (the best bit) and garnish with the green onion and sesame seeds. (in restaurants Bulgogi arrives at your table like fajitas – so hot you have a wait a minute til it calms down).
+- Serve NOW including scraping out the caramelized marinade (the best bit) and garnish with the green onion and sesame seeds.
+(In restaurants Bulgogi arrives at your table like fajitas – so hot you have a wait a minute til it calms down).

 So …. anything else you need to know?
 If too much of the marinade is lost in cooking, its a little dry.
 First time I tried this, I quickly fried a few mushrooms which helped.
 You don’t always need to use the marinade as a marinade, you can use it as a sauce on a stir fry.
 Just stir fry the beef and stir in the sauce at the end.